Hang gliding 1994 and 1995

 As far as I know, the Apex never went into production, but rigid hang gliders built from about the turn of the century, also with triangular control frames but using roll control actuated by sideways movement of the control frame (thus mimicking weight-shift control in flex-wings) rule the sky.
 See Hang gliding 2015 onward for a modern rigid hang glider, the ATOS.

 On the subject of supplemental oxygen, British hang gliding instructor Judy Leden was hauled to more than 40000 feet altitude under a balloon piloted by Per Lindstrand over the Wadi Rum desert in Jordan.
 Her hang glider was released from the balloon into air thinner and colder than a hang glider had ever flown in before.
 The documentary film of the adventure, titled Stratosfear, is available on YouTube (link later on this page).
+For another of Judy’s adventures, see Leonardo da Vinci in Earliest hang gliders.

 Meanwhile, hang glider photography at lower altitudes continued to improve, using both ground-based and glider-mounted film cameras.